 By supporting these local farms and rare sheep species, Stegmann enables farmers to preserve and maintain breeds of sheep that are not typically used for large scale wool production.
 Without the financial support of Stegmann, the Tyrolian wool industry, and our wonderful customers, many of these sheep breeds might no longer exist.
 Stegmann is committed to continually partnering and expanding our use of rare and endangered wools in order to preserve these precious creatures.

-The local wool used in our Original 108 and WoolFlex clogs is never dyed.
-It was chosen for it's natural color and is part of the the "secret recipe" the achieve perfect depth in each of our unique colors.
+Stonesheep is the primary locally sourced wool we blend into our Original 108 and WoolFlex clogs.
+It was chosen for it's natural color, is never dyed and is part of the the "secret recipe" the achieve perfect depth in each of our unique colors.
+Of course in the example of the Stonesheep Eco Clog, Stonesheep wool comprises the majority of the wool used in that clog.

 At Stegmann, we place a premium on quality and sustainability.
 To us these are much more than buzz words – it is our way of doing business.
 When you wear a Stegmann Clog you can be proud, as we are, that you chose a handmade, sustainably sourced shoe.
 Because they are made with care, you can expect your Stegmann clogs to outlast most of the other shoes in your closet.
 We ask you to please recycle your delivery box, and enjoy your Stegmann comfort for years to come.